stormpath/stormpath-documentation/source/reference.rst

   - Python: `Sauthc1Signer <https://github.com/stormpath/stormpath-sdk-python/blob/master/stormpath/auth.py>`__ (the **call** method)
   - Ruby: `Sauthc1Signer <https://github.com/stormpath/stormpath-sdk-ruby/blob/master/lib/stormpath-sdk/http/authc/sauthc1_signer.rb>`__ (the **sign_request** method)

-  If you port the algorithm to other languages, please let us know.
+  If you port the algorithm to another language, please let us know.
 We are happy to help.
 Email us at support@stormpath.com and we will help as best as we can.

   .. note::